 I feel this works in a similar way, adding a spicy kick to the garlicky, tangy hummus.
 If you do want to go down the roasted red pepper tapenade route, perhaps you could try this roasted red pepper sauce?

 It also makes a great make-ahead appetiser if you’re feeding a crowd.
 It caters for a variety of dietary requirements too, because it’s vegan and gluten-free.

+I hope you’ll love this Italian Hummus!
 Looking for more great dips?
-You might like this
+You might like this:

 - Domino’s Pizza Garlic Herb Dip